 The OLS or Ordinary Least Squares is one of the most widely used models in Econometrics and many other fields.
-The interpretation of coefficients is one of the most critical aspects of its application.
-In the case of many other models, the interpretation of coefficients is similar to that of OLS.
+Therefore, the interpretation of coefficients is one of the most critical aspects of its application.
+Even in the case of many other models, the interpretation of coefficients is similar to that of OLS.
 Here, we will continue with the same hypothetical data used in Ordinary Least Squares Estimation to illustrate the interpretation of the results of the OLS model.

 Variables in their original form